 Ask an Expert: Children's Mental Health Care

-Gregory Fritz, MD, director of the Bradley/Hasbro Children's Research Center and president of the American Academy of Child and Adolescent Psychiatry (AACAP), answers questions posed by the public about mental health.
+Gregory Fritz, MD, former director of the Bradley/Hasbro Children's Research Center and president of the American Academy of Child and Adolescent Psychiatry (AACAP), answers questions about children's mental health.

 What are today’s pressing issues in children's mental health?